Auction-Based Regulation for Artificial Intelligence: Compliance-Incentivized Regulation: Auction-Based Approach

-To alleviate the lack of incentives within simple regulatory auctions, such as the one in Section \ref{sec:simple-reg}, we propose a regulatory all-pay auction that emits an equilibrium where agents \textit{submit models with safety levels larger than $\epsilon$}.
+To alleviate the lack of incentives within simple regulatory auctions, such as in Section \ref{sec:simple-reg}, we propose a regulatory all-pay auction that mandates an equilibrium where agents \textit{submit models with compliance levels exceeding $\epsilon$}.

-\textbf{Algorithm Description.} The core component of our auction is that agent safety levels are randomly compared against one another, with the regulator rewarding those having the safer model with premium compensation.
-Only agents with models that achieve a safety level of $\epsilon$ or higher are eligible to participate in the comparison process; models that do not meet this threshold are automatically rejected.
-The detailed algorithmic block of \textsc{SIRA} is depicted in Algorithm~\ref{alg:sira}.
+\textbf{Algorithm Description.} The core component of the auction is that agent compliance levels are compared against one another, with the regulator rewarding those having the superior compliant model with premium compensation.
+Only agents with models that achieve a compliance level of $\epsilon$ or higher are eligible to participate in the comparison process; models that do not meet this threshold are automatically rejected.
+The detailed algorithmic block of \textsc{Circa} is depicted in Algorithm~\ref{alg:circa}.

-\textbf{Agent Utility.} The utility for each agent $i$ is therefore defined as in Equation~\eqref{eq:regauc-utility-1}.
+\textbf{Agent Utility.} The utility for each agent $i$ is therefore defined as in Equation~\ref{eq:regauc-utility-1},

-Per regulation guidelines, the safety criteria of an accepted model must at least be $\epsilon$.
-Equation \eqref{eq:regauc-utility-1} dictates that values are only realized by each agent if their model has a bid larger than the required cost to reach $\epsilon$ safety, $1_{(\text{if } b_i \geq p_\epsilon)}$.
-Furthermore, agents only realize additional compensation value $v_i^p$ from the regulator if their safety level outperforms a randomly selected agent, $1_{(\text{if $i$ wins comparison})}$.
-Any agent that bids $b_i = 1$ will automatically win and realize both $v_i^p$ and $v_j^w$.
-It is important to note that the cost that every agent incurs when building its model is sunk: if the model is not cleared for deployment, the cost $-b_i$ is still incurred.
-We rewrite the agent utility in a piece-wise manner below,
+Per regulation guidelines, the compliance criteria of an accepted model must at least be $\epsilon$.
+Equation~\ref{eq:regauc-utility-1} dictates that values are only realized by each agent if its model produces a bid larger than the required cost to reach $\epsilon$-compliance, $1_{(b \geq p_\epsilon)}$.
+Furthermore, agents only realize additional compensation value $v_i^p$ from the regulator if their compliance level outperforms a randomly selected agent $j$, $1_{(b > b_j)}$.
+Any agent that bids $b = 1$ will automatically win and realize both $v_i^d$ and $v_i^p$.
+It is important to note that the cost that every agent incurs when building its model is sunk: if the model is not cleared for deployment, the cost $-b$ is still incurred.
+The agent utility is rewritten in a piece-wise manner below,

-By introducing additional compensation, $v_i^p$, and, crucially, conditioning it on whether an agent's model is safer than that of another random agent, we seek to make it rational for agents to bid more than the price to obtain the minimum safety threshold (unlike Theorem \ref{thm:simple-threshold}).
+By introducing additional compensation, $v_i^p$, and, crucially, conditioning it on whether an agent's model is more compliant than that of another random agent, it becomes rational for agents to bid more than the price to obtain the minimum compliance threshold (unlike Theorem \ref{thm:simple-threshold}).